 Rhode Island Passes Home Visiting Act

 The Act calls for the Department of Health (DOH) to operate a statewide home visiting system that employs evidence-based models proven to improve child and family outcomes.
-Although DOH will run the system, the department is required to work with other state agencies to identify evidence-based models and coordinate services.
+Although DOH administers the system, the department is required to work with other state agencies to identify evidence-based models and coordinate services.
 The Act also calls on DOH to implement a system to identify and refer families to home visiting programs.
-Families with specific risk factors, such as history of prenatal drug or alcohol abuse, insufficient financial resources to meet family needs, and adolescent parents, will be prioritized for services.
-Beginning this fall, DOH will issue an annual report on the status of the home visiting system that will be used for continuous quality improvement.
-Read the bill here.
+Families with specific risk factors, such as history of prenatal drug or alcohol abuse, insufficient financial resources to meet family needs, and adolescent parents, are identified in the Act to be prioritized for services.

 One of the key features of the framework is a set of desired outcomes in health, education, well-being, and systems for children ages prenatal through three, their families, and their communities.